 - 1. A bridge may be constructed only of structural steel.
 For the purposes of this contest, structural steel is defined as an iron alloy that is strongly attracted to a magnet.
 Exceptions: Paint, banners, placards and other purely decorative items. - 2.
 A bridge may be constructed only of components conforming to the following definitions of bridge members and fasteners. - a.
 A bridge member is a rigid component that retains its shape, dimensions and rigidity during timed construction and in the completed bridge. - b.
-A fastener consists of two parts, namely a steel bolt and a matching steel nut, neither of which may be attached to a member or to one another before the start of timed construction. - 3.
+A fastener consists of two parts, namely one steel bolt and one matching solid steel nut, neither of which may be attached to a member or to one another before the start of timed construction. - 3.
 A bridge member may not have a cross-section that is both closed (hollow) and curvilinear.
 For example, a bridge member may not be fabricated from pipe, conduit, circular tube or oval tube.
 The figure titled "Example Unacceptable Member Cross-Sections" (p.
 7) shows examples of unacceptable cross-sections.
 Exception: washers, bushings and similar short sections pertaining to connections. - 4.
-A bridge member may not exceed overall dimensions of $4'0" \times 6" \times 6$."
+A bridge member may not exceed overall dimensions of 4'0" x 6" x 6."
 That is, it must fit in a prismatic box of those dimensions. - 5.
 A bridge member must be rigid.
 That is, hinged, jointed, articulated and telescoping members are prohibited, as are those with moving parts.
 This prohibition includes members with parts that are intended to slide, rotate, deflect or bend relative to the member during construction, such as cams, latches, sliding pins, springs, and snap-lock devices.
-Cables and strapping are prohibited, as are similar materials that would not be damaged by coiling and uncoiling.

-- 6. A bridge member may consist of several parts rigidly joined together (e.g. welded, bolted, screwed) before timed construction begins.
+Cables and strapping are prohibited, as are similar materials that would not be damaged by coiling and uncoiling. - 6.
+A bridge member may consist of several parts rigidly joined together (e.g. welded, bolted, screwed) before timed construction begins.
 Those parts must remain rigidly joined throughout the construction process and in the completed bridge.

-For example, if a bridge member incorporates a turnbuckle, that turnbuckle may not be turned after the start of timed construction. - 7.
-A bolt may not exceed 3 inches in length.
+- 7. A bolt may not exceed 3 inches in overall length.
 It must be straight, threaded and have a hexagonal or square head that will accept a wrench.
 Eye bolts are not permitted. - 8.
-A nut must be threaded internally to fit its bolt. - 9.
+A nut must be threaded internally to fit its bolt, and the threads must be continuous around the complete circumference of the hole in the nut.
+A nut may not have moving parts. - 9.
 All connections of bridge members to the bridge or to other bridge members must be made during timed construction. - 10.
-Every connection of a bridge member to the bridge or to another bridge member must be secured during timed construction by at least one fastener so that the connection cannot be taken apart without first unscrewing the nut from the bolt and then removing both the nut and the bolt from the connection.
+Each member must be connected to every other member that it touches by at least one fastener installed during timed construction so that the connection cannot be taken apart without first unscrewing the nut from the bolt and then removing both the nut and the bolt from the connection.